mob8607/container-queries/presentation/container-queries/slides.md

 # But why?

-- Basic principles of how browser layout works.
+- Basic principles of how browser layout works
-- Every box has an intrinsic size.
+- Every box has an intrinsic size
-  - The content defines the size of the box.
+  - The content defines the size of the box
-- Some boxes have an extrinsic size.
+- Some boxes have an extrinsic size
-  - The container defines the size of the box.
+  - The context defines the size of the box
+  - User sets width for component

 ---